Overview

 Causes

+Social anxiety disorder is a condition that causes fear and anxiety when you're around people in social situations.
 The causes of social anxiety disorder are diverse, involving a combination of biological, psychological, and environmental factors.
-These factors interact in complex ways to produce the symptoms of SAD, and understanding them can be crucial for managing the condition.
+These factors interact in complex ways to produce the symptoms of social anxiety disorder, and understanding them can be crucial for managing the condition.

 Biological factors